nickmisasi13/docker-keybox/README.md

 # KeyBox Docker Image

+Nick Misasi - docker-keybox

+Tweaked the release links to use my own release of KeyBox in order to allow custom code.

 KeyBox is an open-source web-based SSH console that centrally manages administrative access to systems.
 Web-based administration is combined with management and distribution of user's public SSH keys.
 Key management and administration is based on profiles assigned to defined users.

 Thanks to [Sean Kavanagh](https://github.com/skavanagh) for designing and writing this excellent application.
 The following documentation tells you how to use the `docker-keybox` image, a lean full-featured Docker image that has the following features: